7 Noteworthy Novels Set in Amsterdam

 The Fault in Our Stars by John Green

-The book “The Fault in Our Stars” by John Green is about two teenagers, Hazel and Gus, who meet at a cancer support group and form a deep connection.
-Their journey takes them to Amsterdam, where they seek answers from Hazel’s favorite author.
+“The Fault in Our Stars” by John Green centers on Hazel and Gus, two teenagers who meet at a cancer support group and form a strong connection.
+They journey to Amsterdam hoping to meet Hazel’s favorite author and find answers to important questions.

 7. 7